OpenAudible Documentation

 Split By Chapter

-We still do not recommend splitting books.
-We prefer one book, one file.
-Use good audiobook software that can handle chapter metadata and keep track of where you were listening across all your devices.
+We do not recommend splitting books in most cases.
+Instead, use a good audiobook program that can handle chapter metadata and keep track of where you are listening across all your devices.
+However, some players have limited storage or may not manage playback position well.
+In those rare cases, splitting may be useful.

-- Select one or more books and select a destination directory.
+1. Select one or more books in the OpenAudible book table and select Action: Split by Chapter.

-- To Select a file not in your OpenAudible library, select and select any MP3 file you wish to split.
+2. To split Select a file not in your OpenAudible library, select File: Split by Chapter and select any MP3 file you wish to split.

 Ignored Books